OneRepublic discography

-American pop rock band OneRepublic has released five studio albums, one live album, six extended plays, 32 singles, 10 promotional singles, and 28 music videos.
-Formed in 2002, OneRepublic first found commercial recognition when their song "Apologize" was released onto Myspace in 2005 and they subsequently became the biggest act on that site.
+American pop rock band OneRepublic has released six studio albums, one live album, two compilation albums, six extended plays, 46 singles, 10 promotional singles, and 31 music videos.
+Formed in 2002, OneRepublic first found commercial recognition when their song "Apologize" was released onto Myspace in 2006 and they subsequently became the biggest act on that site.
 It was remixed by American record producer Timbaland, appearing on his album Shock Value.
 Released as a single in 2007, the song topped the charts in multiple countries, including Australia and Canada, while also reaching the top three in the United States and the United Kingdom.
 It has since sold over 3.6 million digital downloads in the United States.
 The band's debut studio album, Dreaming Out Loud, was released in November 2007.
 It hit the top ten on the albums charts of countries such as Australia, Canada and the United Kingdom.
 It also peaked at number 14 on the US Billboard 200, earning a gold certification from the Recording Industry Association of America (RIAA).
 The album's second single, "Stop and Stare", peaked at number 12 on the US Billboard Hot 100 while also reaching the top five in Austria and the United Kingdom.
 The album spawned three more singles: "Say (All I Need)", "Mercy", and "Come Home".